Vision Examples in the Food and Pharmaceutical Industries

 Inspecting marking on retort pouch packages

 Inspect marking on retort pouch packages.
-Conventional vision systems could not detect characters on glossy targets of indefinite shape.
+Conventional machine vision could not detect characters on glossy targets of indefinite shape.
 The inspection of retort pouch packages suffered from misjudgment.

 The XG-X/CV-X Series supports a variety of lights and image processing technologies to enable accurate detection of characters marked on reflective materials with indefinite shapes, such as retort pouch packages.
 The system can quickly address changes in characters and accurately recognize subtle changes such as fading.